NatLibFi/http-client-x-mock/README.md

 ## License and copyright

-Copyright (c) 2016 **University Of Helsinki (The National Library Of Finland)**
+Copyright (c) 2016-2017 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU General Public License Version 3** or any later version.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3** or any later version.